Wondering how to find the right people to hire for your team? Or just confused about how the whole hiring process works, and where to even start?

 This is the first step and the one where many small business owners get stuck.

 What I always recommend is starting out by asking for personal recommendations or referrals from friends, colleagues, and co-workers.
 This is the best way to find employees who are reliable, trustworthy, and highly skilled in their field.

 BUT, if this doesn’t yield positive results, I’m going to share some of my favorite places to find amazing, qualified candidates for pretty much any job you can imagine!

-Where to find graphic designers: For small business owners who need a lot of design work, check out Design Pickle – They offer a dedicated professional designer and unlimited graphics for a flat monthly fee of $399.
+Where to find graphic designers: For small business owners who need a lot of design work, check out Design Pickle – you can use them to handle all of your design needs.
+Packages begin at $499 per month.